Haseem12/retailsage/php-backend-guide.md

 ## 5. Login Script (`/api/auth/login.php`)

-This script handles user login.
+This script handles user login and now returns the `shopType` from the `business_details` table.

 ```php
 <?php